The Produce Diet

 Over time, strive to increase the amount of calories you’re getting on a daily basis from 75% to 80%, 85%, 90%, until you’re getting all of your calories from produce foods, if you’re comfortable.
 When eating out, just choose your meals based on whether its ingredients are found in the produce section or not.

 However healthy your dietary intake may be, it’s always best to couple it with an all-around healthy lifestyle.
 Get adequate sleep every night (at least 7 hours, preferably 8-10) and engage in regular physical activity.
 The activity doesn’t matter so much as the fact that you just do it (and do it well).
 If you’re into running, go run.
 Cycling, go ride.
 Weight lifting, go lift.
-Having sex, have sex (consensually and in a good, monogamous relationship).
+Having sex, have sex (with your spouse).
 If nothing else, go for a 1 mile walk to start your day.
 Whatever you do, just make sure to put quality before quantity so you get best results with the least effort & chance of injury.
 Along with that, cut unnecessary sources of stress out of your life (bad relationships).

 Welcome to the produce lifestyle.